lightuponcloud/platonic-ray/README.md

 2. **Thumbnails & watermarks**

     Need a quick preview?
 Thumbnails generate on demand via a dedicated process—fast and efficient.
-    Toss a watermark.png in your bucket, and it’s automatically stamped on every thumbnail.
+    Add a watermark.png in your bucket, and it’s automatically applied on every thumbnail.
     Perfect for photographers and designers who need to protect their intellectual property while maintaining efficient workflows.

 3. **File & directory sharing**